Watch out for 'thinking errors'

 Although difficult life events such as financial setbacks, divorce or family conflict are hard for anyone to deal with, you make these events either easier or harder to deal with because of your thoughts and beliefs about them.
 This is the basic principle in cognitive therapy, which is why cognitive therapists such as myself place so much importance on understanding the way people think, especially when they are upset.
 If you can become aware of your automatic thoughts (which run through your head all day, providing a commentary on things you see, say and do) you can then start to identify unhelpful ways of thinking and try to change them.

 Negative automatic thoughts, or NATs, are the ones most strongly linked to unpleasant emotions like anger, hurt or anxiety.
 For example, when you feel angry you may be thinking someone has disrespected you, or endangered you or your loved ones in some way.
 When you are anxious, you may be worried about future threats such as redundancy or health problems.
-Either way, in cognitive therapy we see the NATs as the source of your problem, because they are often exaggerated or based on perceptions, rather than concrete evidence.
+Either way, in cognitive therapy we see the NATs as the source of your problem, because they are often exaggerated or based on interpretations, judgements or perceptions rather than concrete evidence.

-If you want to change unhelpful ways of thinking, identifying your own commonly-used styles is a good place to start.
+If you want to change unhelpful ways of thinking, identifying your own commonly-used distortions is a good place to start.
 Take a look at the following list and see which seem familar to you.

 10 common thinking errors

 1. All-or-nothing thinking.
 This is when you look at things as absolutes: good/bad, success/failure, black/white.
 There's no room for shades of grey.